RICE In-Depth

 And that's only half of RICE.

 The other half of RICE is receiving the feedback.
-You may not like what you see, and things which may not have upset you in another environment may hurt you more in this one due to the time crunch.
+You may not like what you see, and things which may not have upset you in another environment may hurt you more in this one.

 We understand RICE is stressful, and we try to make the contest part of it as laid back as possible.
 But that, too, may upset people as it may not be run how you expected.
 Please see the Server & Event Culture page for more insight on what to expect.